 Outsourcing gets a bad rap, especially in a wider, economic sense.
 But there’s a difference between outsourcing and delegating.
 Yet, for many, they’re one and the same.
 Employees can feel insecure about others doing their work.
 It’s not, of course, about passing the buck.
 It’s about managing your time realistically.

 Forbes understands that delegating is a time saver.
 By delegating you’re lessening your workload, not to goof off, but to work instead on the more important tasks that suit your unique expertise.
 Therefore, look at the team you’re working with and share the load.
 Invest in training.
-If there’s not enough resources, then consider hiring contractors.
+If there are not enough resources, then consider hiring contractors.

 Use Time Management Tools